|Nutrition Facts (per serving)|

 |Amount per serving|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Black sesame paste, known in Japanese as “nuri goma," is a basic ingredient in Japanese and Asian cuisines.
+Black sesame paste, known in Japanese as “neri goma," is a basic ingredient in Japanese and Asian cuisines.
 The thick black paste imparts a roasted nutty flavor with deep earthy undertones.

 Japanese black sesame paste is often sweetened with sugar or honey and is popular as an ingredient in pastries and baked goods.
 You also can include black sesame paste in rice cakes, pudding, ice cream, oatmeal, milk, smoothies, and sauces.

-- Once the sesame seeds have cooled to room temperature, combine roasted sesame seeds with honey in a food processor.
-(4 tablespoons of honey create a texture that is easy to spread and work with; however, if you prefer a paste that is less sweet, try 3 tablespoons of honey--the texture will be thicker and slightly drier.)
+Once sesame seeds have cooled to room temperature, combine roasted sesame seeds with honey in a food processor.
+Note: 4 tablespoons of honey creates a texture that is easy to spread and work with; however, if you prefer a paste that is less sweet, try 3 tablespoons of honey—the texture will be thicker and slightly drier.

 When you are toasting the sesame seeds, take them immediately off the stove when they start to get a light golden brown.